-We discovered Seed + Mill after coming across their insane looking halvah above and found that we’d stumbled straight into superfood heaven.
+We discovered Seed + Mill after coming across their insane looking halvah below and found that we’d stumbled straight into superfood heaven.

 Tahini is simply ground sesame paste – a staple in middle eastern diets for eons.
 It’s what gives hummus its creamy, rich taste and texture.
 It’s also what turns any roasted veggie into a dish so delicious it’s worthy of tears (see our sauce roundup here).

 The ladies of NYC’s Seed + Mill, Lisa Mendelson, Monica Molenaar and Rachel Simonsare are turning the simple goodness of tahini into a category all it’s own.
 In fact, grinding fresh tahini at their store in Chelsea Market, they are the only store in the U.S. solely dedicated to sesame seed products.